peek/peek-mongo/README.md

-# Glimpse::Mongo
+# Peek::Mongo

-Provide a glimpse into the Mongo commands made within your Rails application.
+Take a peek into the Mongo commands made within your Rails application.

-Things this glimpse view provides:
+Things this peek view provides:

 - Total number of Mongo commands called during the request
 - The duration of the calls made during the request